-My teaching experience comes from serving as a teaching assistant for several undergraduate biology courses.
-During my time as a master’s student in plant biology at Southern Illinois University, I taught laboratory sections for courses ranging from Introductory Biology (PLB115) for students who have not yet declared a major to Morphology of Vascular Plants (PLB415) for more advanced students.
-These opportunities to teach at multiple levels of the undergraduate curriculum, with class sizes ranging from 20 to 250 students, have allowed me to refine my approach to sustaining student engagement across various levels of course complexity.
+My teaching experience comes from serving as a teaching assistant for several undergraduate and graduate-level biology courses.
+As a master’s student in Plant Biology at Southern Illinois University, I taught laboratory sections for courses ranging from Introductory Biology (PLB115) for students who had not yet declared a major to Morphology of Vascular Plants (PLB415) for more advanced students.
 As a Ph.D. student at Duke University, I taught laboratory sections of Molecular Biology (BIO201) and Molecular Biology, Genetics and Evolution (BIO203).
 Students who take these courses are usually in their freshman or sophomore year and many hope to pursue a career in medicine.
-Through teaching similar material for multiple semesters, I was able to use student feedback from previous semesters to enhance my teaching in later semesters.
-One example of how I improved over semesters in response to student feedback is that I was able to more effectively link material from lecture to that in the lab.
+Most recently, I developed and taught a laboratory section of Systematic Biology (BIO556L) to other graduate students and gave several of the course’s lectures.
+These opportunities to teach at multiple levels of the academy, with class sizes ranging from 6 to 250 students, have allowed me to better understand how to sustain student engagement across various levels of course complexity and organization.
 A full list of courses that I have taught and can teach can be found here.

 In addition to my experience with serving as a teaching assistant, I have sought out other opportunities to improve my teaching.
-I am currently enrolled in the Certificate for College Teaching program at Duke University, where I am learning to become a more effective teacher through coursework on successful pedagogical techniques and peer feedback on my teaching.
-One example of coursework is Fundamentals of College Teaching (GS750) where I learned techniques to increase student participation, enhance student experience within the classroom using active learning exercises, and to communicate effectively through the development of course objectives and a course syllabus.
-I aim to continue pursuit of strategies to improve my teaching and broaden the level at which I teach; towards this end, I have co-developed a weekly workshop at Duke University geared towards graduate and post-doctoral students that focuses on computational techniques for the phylogenetic analysis of genome-scale data.
-I am currently developing a laboratory protocol for use in Molecular Biology (BIO201) in coordination the lecture instructor and other laboratory instructors to introduce undergraduate students to computer programming and how computational techniques can be applied to the analysis of DNA sequence data.
-Students in BIO201 lab currently use molecular cloning to produce a genomic library and the protocol that I am developing will integrate with existing protocols by having the students conduct computer simulations of genomic DNA digestion with restriction enzymes to make predictions about the content of their genomic library.
+While at Duke, I sought to become a more effective teacher through coursework on successful pedagogical techniques and peer feedback on my teaching.
+One example of coursework is Fundamentals of College Teaching (GS750) where I learned techniques to increase student participation, enhance student experience within the classroom using active learning exercises, and communicate effectively through the development of course objectives and a course syllabus.
+I aim to continue pursuit of strategies to improve my teaching and broaden the level at which I teach; towards this end, I have co-developed a weekly workshop at Duke University geared towards graduate and post-doctoral students that focuses on computational techniques for the analysis of genome-scale data.
+I am also developing a laboratory protocol for use in Molecular Biology (BIO201) in coordination with the lecture instructor and other laboratory instructors to introduce undergraduate students to computer programming and how computational techniques can be applied to the analysis of DNA sequence data.
+Students in BIO201 lab use molecular cloning to produce a genomic library and the lab exercise that I am developing will integrate with existing protocols by having the students conduct computer simulations of genomic DNA digestion with restriction enzymes to make predictions about the content of their genomic library.
 By conducting these in silico experiments, students will gain skills in computational techniques that are increasingly applicable to both biology and other data-driven fields.

 Life Beyond Coursework

 One of my goals in teaching is to help students develop the framework with which they can continue learning after the course has ended.
 I refer to this as ‘teaching students to be able to teach themselves'.
 A specific way in which this task is accomplished is through helping students understand the scientific method.
-From making initial observations to developing an experimental plan aimed at testing a hypothesis formulated about those observations, students develop a robust way to continue to develop their learning outside of the classroom.
+From making initial observations to developing an experimental plan aimed at testing a hypothesis formulated about those observations, students develop a robust way to continue their learning outside of the classroom.
 For example, in Molecular Biology (BIO201) the students are asked to make observations about mutant yeast strains and write post-lab assessments in which they make hypotheses about the nature of the mutations and design experiments to test those predictions.
-The ability of students to develop their own skills to learn additional information or assess the validity of current hypotheses will be an invaluable life-skill, whether or not the students choose to pursue a career in science.
+In Systematic Biology (BIO556L), students are asked to develop a piece of novel research and produce a scientific manuscript suitable for publication in peer-reviewed journals.
+The ability of students in developing their own skills to learn additional information or assess the validity of current hypotheses will be an invaluable life-skill, whether or not the students choose to pursue a career in science.
 Ultimately, a student’s learning is their own and I view my work as a teacher to be a facilitator along that journey.